 New Cases in Wichita County

-The Public Health District also confirmed on Friday two new coronavirus cases in the county, bringing the current total case number to 14,634.
+The Health District also reported 27 new COVID-19 cases in the county, bringing the total number of cases confirmed in Wichita County to 22,066.

 Hospitalizations in Wichita County

-13 COVID-19 patients were listed as hospitalized in Friday’s COVID-19 report for Wichita County with five patients reported to be in critical condition and eight patients in stable condition.
+22 COVID-19 patients were listed as hospitalized in Friday’s COVID-19 report for Wichita County with 9 patients reported to be in critical condition.

 Vaccines in Wichita County

-Find the number of people in Wichita County who have received the COVID-19 vaccine as of February 26, 2021 in Wichita County below:
+Please find the number of people in Wichita County who have received the COVID-19 vaccine in Wichita County below: